 Once he can do this, you can progress to bigger movements of your leg.
 Don’t forget, he must not move a muscle.
 If he moves, make the game easier for a moment.
 When you give him his treat, let him move around, then bring him back to sit next to you for the next attempt.

 Over the space of five to ten games of five minutes each, you will be able to progress from lifting your leg, to taking a step to one side, to taking a step backwards.
 All without the dog moving.
 Soon you will be able to step forwards, turn and face the dog!
 You will also be able to step back wards and to one side, so that you step across his tail.
 Mind you don’t tread on it.

 It is then just a short step to be able to step all around your dog whilst his sits like a statue.
 Don’t forget, this game requires concentration, and most dogs like to have a good zoom about outside afterwards!

 Choose a toy your dog really loves.
 Use the name of the toy a lot whilst your dog is holding and playing with it.

 Making it more difficult

-This time place the toy where he cannot easily see it until he is in the room.
+Try placing the toy where he cannot easily see it until he is in the room.
 Don’t hide it under anything yet.
 You need to build up his skill gradually.
 After a few more games, you will be able to make the game more difficult, hiding the toy under a cardboard box or a cushion.
 You can also teach your dog different names for different toys and see if he can pick up the right one.

 4. Teach Your Dog To Freeze!

 Have your dog move around near to you.
 Keep throwing him tiny treats to hold his attention and dance around to keep him moving.
 Now suddenly stop and ‘freeze’.
 If he copies you and stops moving, ‘mark and reward’ then throw a treat behind him and away from you.

+Start dancing around again.
 Each time you freeze, wait for him to freeze too and immediately mark and reward.

 Now you can start to add a cue word.
 Dance around, say ‘freeze’ and stop dancing.
 Mark and reward the dog when he stops.

 Making it more difficult

 Now start throwing the treats further away and saying freeze when he has picked up the treat and is starting to return.
 To begin with he may carry on running towards you before he ‘freezes’.
 But as long as you always throw the treat well behind him, he will soon start to freeze further from you.

 Freeze is not just a fun game, it can also be a useful cue to give a dog that is heading towards danger or getting too far away.